 4.1.
 Driving with a Suspended License – VC 14601

-California Vehicle Code 14601 VC makes it a crime for a person to knowingly engage in the operation of a motor vehicle with a suspended or revoked driver’s license.
+California Vehicle Code 14601 VC makes it a crime for a person knowingly to operate a motor vehicle with a suspended or revoked driver’s license.
 There would need to be a license reinstatement for the defendant to lawfully drive.4

 California law presumes a person knows of a driver’s license suspension or revocation if ALL of the following three things are true: